jtroo/telescope-buffer-extract/README.md

 ## Installation

-I have no idea how modern-day Neovim installation works.
+I have no idea how modern-day Neovim plugin installation works.
 I still use pathogen with vendored plugins.
 Using pathogen, git clone into the `bundle` directory.

 ## How to use

-This plugin automatically adds two new commands that open a pickers.
+This plugin automatically adds two new commands that open pickers.
 After the telescope picker closes, you will automatically go back to insert or terminal mode, depending on the active buffer.
 This is the default behaviour, but can be overridden.